bordercore/bordercoreai/README.md

 Supports using Wolfram Alpha for mathematical calculations.

+## Chat with Web Pages

+Paste a URL into the input box and say "Summarize" or something similar.

 ## Discord Bot Support

 Discord bots can be backed by either OpenAI's ChatGPT or an open source LLM.